in

 Guide to heated driveway systems including DIY, radiant heat, solar and electric models.

-Heated driveways save you from the backbreaking hassle of shoveling snow off your driveway.
-They ensure that, even in the harshest of winters, you have a safe way to get yourself and your vehicle out of your home.
+Heated driveways save you from the backbreaking hassle of shoveling snow off your parking area.
+They ensure that, even in the harshest winters, you have a safe way to get yourself and your vehicle out of your home.

-Having a heated driveway gives you a modern driveway that is basically maintenance free during the winter months.
-With a heated driveway, you’re never going to have to shovel or plow snow off your driveway.
+Having a heated front drive gives you a modern driveway that is basically maintenance-free during the winter months.
+With a heated surface, you’ll never have to shovel or plow snow off your driveway. [toc]

 What is a Heated Driveway?